xichennn/LSTM-on-simulated-CARLA-data/README.md

 # LSTM-on-simulated-CARLA-data

-This branch adds traffic states (vel, accel, heading) as a separate MLP, then concatenate with the hist trajectory encodings.
+Add traffic states (vel, accel, heading) as a separate MLP, then concatenate with the hist trajectory encodings.